Steven2120/while-e-coyote/README.md

 ## `make-divisble.js`

-Write a program that prompts the user for two numberx, x and y.
+Write a program that prompts the user for two numbers, x and y.
 The program should add one to x until it is divisble by y.

 #### Examples